RobWal/deep-sea-adventure/readme.md

 1. Animations added to the movement of pieces such as treasure tiles and player tokens to more clearly illustrate the game state.
 1. Three rounds in total, which would include tile reorganising and drowned diver treasure being added to the trail.
 1. An indicator that makes clear whose turn it is, between the players score and their name.
-1. The ability to 'rewind' the game in order to see 'what if' a user had done something else.
+1. ~~The ability to 'rewind' the game in order to see 'what if' a user had done something else.~~ This has been somewhat implemented through the use of the save game function.
-1. Allowing for multiple local users to play against each other, or AI.
+1. Allowing for multiple local users to play against each other, or AI (hotseat).
-1. Allowing for multiple users to play online against each other, or AI, by utilising web sockets.
+1. Allowing for multiple users to play online against each other, or AI, by utilising web sockets (online).

 # Bugs